Making music-production accessible to DJs

 All those versions had positive incremental revenue, often in the ballpark of +15%.

 Designing the much-requested Android version required minor tweaks, mostly to have the native parts (collection and store) comply with material design.
 For laptop, my work also consisted in a major UX change (= resizeable grid), this time to take the most out of the screen real estate and be compatible with MIDI controllers.

 IMPACT ON ORGANIZATION

 Business-wise, the app outperformed the goals: 3 million downloads in one year and a steady revenue stream that reduced dependence on Mixvibes' other product line by 100%.

 User-wise, Alain’s story warmed my heart.
 He is a middle-school teacher who used the app to teach music concepts to his 200 students.
 I reached out and we gave prizes for a Remixlive competition in his school.
 Kids experimenting the magic of making their first beats makes me believe that the app could become a major platform for learning music-making.

 From a personal standpoint, I learned to hold very tight deadlines by prioritizing effectively.
 Besides, contracting a design studio and video makers made me understand the value of outsourced work.
 To end with, I now love Sketch, Zeplin, Flinto and WordPress.

 In retrospect, I would improve the process by starting off with a design sprint to answer critical questions at start.
 I would also use wireframing tools like Azure, and back up every design decision with facts to make faster and better informed decisions.

-Product-wise, I'd suggest to add animations to facilitate understanding, redesign the edit pane and improve first time shopping experience in the store.
+Product-wise, I'd suggest to add animations to increase usability, redesign the edit pane and improve first time shopping experience in the store.